Exabyte-io/documentation/docs/remote-connection/actions/overview.md

 !!!warning "Switching between RD and WT requires a 5-10 sec pause."
     In case the user needs to switch between either of the Remote Desktop and Web Terminal, it is usually necessary to wait for a few seconds before clicking the corresponding option on the user interface after closing the other one.
 This is due to the finite response time of the user interface.

-## Open / Close Guacamole Sidebar
+## Open / Close Remote-connection Sidebar

-The Guacamole sidebar available under both Remote Desktop and Web Terminal offers multiple convenient functionalities, which are reviewed [here](guacamole.md).
+The Remote-connection Sidebar available under both Remote Desktop and Web Terminal offers multiple convenient functionalities, which are reviewed [here](sidebar.md).

 ## Upload Local Files